nuyarralek/NB_Group4Project/README.md

 ## Getting Started

 #### Running the program
 >Use make command.
-Program name is RouteFind.
+Program name is RunFile.
 ```c
 make
 ./RunFile